NicolasMeseguer/nicolasmeseguer.github.io/README.md

 ## Insights

-1. Go to [Google Tag Manager](https://tagmanager.google.com/) and create a new account.
+1. Go to [Google Analytics](https://analytics.google.com/) and create a new account.
-2. Create a new container and look for the `GTM-XXXXXXX` code inside the scripts.
-3. Add the code to `assets/js/google-analytics.json` file.
+2. Once looged in, on the left sidebar, look for the `Manage` button.
+3. Under `Property Settings`, look for `Data collection and modification` > `Data flows` >  `Add flow`, and select `Web`.
+4. Fill in the required fields (Website URL and Name) and click on `Create flow`.
+5. Copy the `Measurement ID` (should look like `G-XXXXXXXXXX`) to `assets/js/config.json`.
+6. Eventually, you will be able to see your portfolio's insights on Google Analytics.

 ## Contributing